-Meningococcal Conjugate (MenACWY) Vaccine - Effective July 1, 2021, a minimum of 2 doses of MenACWY vaccine.
-The first dose should be administered prior to entering 7th grade.
-The final dose should be administered prior to entering 12th grade.
+Meningococcal Conjugate (MenACWY) Vaccine - Effective August 2022, a minimum of 2 doses of MenACWY vaccine.
+The first dose should be administered at eleven to twelve years old.
+The final dose should be sixteen years or older.

-Human Papillomavirus (HPV) Vaccine - Effective July 1, 2021, a complete series of 2 doses of HPV vaccine is required for students entering the 7th grade.
-The first dose shall be administered before the child enters the 7th grade.
-After reviewing educational materials approved by the Board of Health, the parent or guardian, at the parents or guardians sole discretion, may elect for the child not to receive the HPV vaccine.
+Human Papillomavirus (HPV) Vaccine - Effective August 2022, a complete series of 2 doses of HPV vaccine is required for students entering the 7th grade.
+The first dose shall be administered before the child at eleven to twelve years old.
+The second should be administered 6-12 months after the first dose.
+After reviewing educational materials approved by the Board of Health, the parent or guardian, at the parents or guardians' sole discretion, may elect for the child not to receive the HPV vaccine.